 - Wait at least six months before requesting again.
 Too many requests close together might signal a desperate grab for more credit.

-- Consider asking to move credit from one card to another instead of for more credit altogether.
+- Consider asking to move credit from one card to another instead of asking for more credit altogether.
 Since this doesn’t require extending you additional credit, Wells Fargo might approve the request.

 Pros and cons of a higher credit limit